 That $80 per month is starting to look more important now, don’t you think?

 4. Save for Retirement: Great Idea

-When it comes to retirement, your raise can do even greater things.
+When it comes to retirement, your raise or bonus can do even greater things.
 Say Margaret gets a 3% raise on her $45,000 salary.
 She’ll have two options:

 - Option #1: Bump Up Her Take-Home Pay.
 Margaret can enjoy having an extra $80 per month in her paycheck.